jonmorrissmith/RpiTrainDisplay/README.md

 `sudo ./train_service_display`

-Use the default configuration in the executable and specify origin and/or destination
+Use the default configuration in the executable and specify origin and destination

 `sudo ./train_service_display SAC STP`